 lxc storage create pool1 lvm source=/dev/sdX lvm.vg_name=my-pool

-- Uses ZFS filesystems for images, then snapshots and clones to create containers and snapshots.
+- Uses ZFS filesystems for images, then snapshots and clones to create instances and snapshots.

 - Due to the way copy-on-write works in ZFS, parent filesystems can't be removed until all children are gone.
 As a result, LXD will automatically rename any removed but still referenced object to a random deleted/ path and keep it until such time the references are gone and it can safely be removed.